 Jan 25, 2012

-Faith means trusting all that God promises to be to us in Christ Jesus.
+In the Bible, faith means trusting all that God promises to be to us in Christ Jesus.

 Because of Jesus God will provide everything you need.

 Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need.
 Hebrews 4:16

 Unemployment is not sin.
 But all of us, employed and unemployed, have sinned.
 But the good news is that because Jesus died to pay for our sin, if we will turn to Jesus Christ and trust Him, He will give us everything we need.

 And I mean everything — complete forgiveness, stronger faith, wisdom, endurance, money, a job — everything we need.